jindrichmynarz/dataquiz/README.md

 This application is built by [Shadow CLJS](https://shadow-cljs.github.io/docs/UsersGuide.html).
 You can run the development build via `npm run watch`.
 Tests can be run via `npm run test`.

 It is implemented in [ClojureScript](https://clojurescript.org) as a [re-frame](https://day8.github.io/re-frame/re-frame/) application.

+## License

+Copyright © 2024 Jindřich Mynarz

+Distributed under the terms of the Eclipse Public License 2.0.